fhiso/legacy-format/dates.md

 serialisation format and genealogical data model that is fully compatible with GEDCOM, but with the addition of a structured extensibility mechanism.
-It also clarifies some ambiguities that were present in GEDCOM and documents best current practice.
+It also clarifies some ambiguities that were present in GEDCOM, and documents best current practice.

 The **GEDCOM** file format developed by The Church of Jesus Christ of Latter-day Saints is the *de facto* standard for the exchange of